 Crudo (2018) is a real-time novel about the summer of 2017, Trump and Brexit, love and anxiety.
 Eileen Myles called it ‘ridiculously great’.
 It's a Sunday Times top ten bestseller and is shortlisted for the Gordon Burn and Goldsmiths prizes.

 The Lonely City (2016) is an investigation into loneliness by way of several iconic artists, including Warhol, Hopper and David Wojnarowicz.
 It was shortlisted for the Gordon Burn Prize and the National Book Critics Circle Award for Criticism and has been translated into 15 languages.

 The Trip to Echo Spring (2013) explores the liquid links between writers and alcohol.
 Hilary Mantel described it as ‘one of the best books I've read on the creative uses of adversity’.
-It was shortlisted for the Costa Biography Prize and the Gordon Burn Prize, and was a book of the year in the New York Times, Time, Observer, Times, Economist and Statesman.
+It was shortlisted for the Costa Biography Prize and the Gordon Burn Prize.